rrwen/r-guide-spatial/README.md

-# Short Introduction to Spatial Data Processing in R
+# Short Introduction to Practical Spatial Data Processing in R

 A short introduction to spatial data processing in R covering practical code for: